girinadev/easycode-landing/README.md

 ### Background

 I created a nice landing page as a learning process.
+This landing page is adapted for mobile devices.
 Feel free to use and abuse as you see fit.

-The key files are only:
+The key files are:

 * HTML Page: `index.html`
 * Stylesheet (built with CSS): `/css/style.css`